 Was this job making my life better?

 It seems that mindfulness and minimalism may go more hand in hand than I had thought previously.
 This job was just like a TV.
 It was something that could be evaluated and examined.
 It had a value, pros, and cons.
-When I asked the same questions about my job as I did the TV, I realized that while a TV provided me with Netflix and Video Games, the job provided with with a disproportionate amount of stress.
-It was time to cut the string.
+When I asked the same questions about my job as I did the TV, I realized that while a TV provided me with Netflix, Video Games, and little stress, the job provided with with a disproportionate amount of stress.
+I learned after thinking, that if I accepted that I might not have a job when this one ended, that stress went away.

 I have a week left of work and no job lined up after it.
 I feel a pressure lifted off of me.
-Sure, there is work to come and I may get denied for five more jobs but this time it will be ok.
+Sure, there is hard work to come and I may get denied for five more jobs, but this time it will be okay.
 In fact, as I sit typing this, I’m sitting in the sun, relaxing.
 I’m enjoying the feeling of being true to me.
 The feeling of not hating existence.
-Not wanting to crawl out of my skin or get hit by a car just to get out of working.
+Of not needing to apply to every job I am qualified for, but the ones I really like.
 Being happy.

 What does MadMan think?

-Needless to say, he’s happy because I’m happy.
-He’s even happier that I can begin to do something that I want to do.
+Needless to say, he’s a lot happier now because I’m happy.
+He’s even happier that I’ve decided to take my time in finding another job.
+Something that I want to do over extra money in the bank.

 How can my story help you?